KeirLoire/MyDefiPet-bot/README.md

 ## Limitations

-- Doesn't support handling for disconnections yet.
+Doesn't support handling for disconnections yet.
 This is ideal for people with good internet connection.

+## Disclaimer

+We are not responsible for any damages or loss upon use of this software.
+Use at your own risk.